GameMoR1/PlantGPT/README.md

-# PlantUML Generator with ChatGPT and SQLite
+# PlantUML Generator with ChatGPT

 ---